AntonGollwitzer/ZipCodeTransformer/README.md

 3) Output File: CSV file with each inputted ID and Zip Code matched to FIPS/County (one or more since Zip Codes can span across multiple bordering U.S. counties) and 250+ demographic county-level variables, for instance, county population, median income, density, 2020 Election results, etc. See Sources below for more information regarding these demographic variables.

+### Issues

+- Please note: U.S. Zip Codes can be in multiple bordering counties (around 20% of Zip Codes go across multiple counties).
+To address this concern, demographic variables are averaged across the multiple counties.
+For instance, the Zip Code 30517 in GA, an extreme case, goes across Barrow County, Gwinnett County, Hall County, and Jackson County (4 counties).
+Demographic variables are thus averaged across those 4 counties for this Zip Code.

 ### Sources

 Political demographics info from: